 Brewery taprooms

-Buying directly from the source guarantees freshness.
+Buying directly from the source usually means fresher beer.
 Many breweries sell cans and growlers/crowlers to go.
-You can also taste before you buy—a significant advantage.
+You can also taste before you buy.
+That is a real advantage.

 Grocery stores